coregtree/cherrytree-notes-web-interface/README.md

 IN YOUR BROWSER.
 Upload both of these cache files to the sites main root folder.

 ## Support Me
-If this you like this project you can donate here, thank you: [Ko-Fi Link](https://ko-fi.com/coregtree)
+If you like this project you can donate here, thank you: [Ko-Fi Link](https://ko-fi.com/coregtree)